 They are two amazingly tasty and scrumptious flavors.
 First, let’s discuss the features and ingredients of the two before discussing the differences.

-Gibraltar is a strong concentrated coffee, relatively similar to cappuccino and Cortado.
+Gibraltar is a strong, concentrated coffee, similar in style to a cappuccino and a Cortado.
 However, exclusive glass and a minor change in the volume of espresso make it a unique coffee flavor.

 If you prefer a strong flavor with less creaminess, Gibraltar could be your favorite drink.
 Also, you will find a unique Gibraltar cup for this flavor.